Nemecxpetr/Digital-electronics-1/Labs/01-gates/README.md

 ## Lab assignment

-- [x] Submit the GitHub link to your Digital-electronics-1 repository.
+- [x] 1.
+Submit the GitHub link to your Digital-electronics-1 repository.

-- [x] Verification of De Morgan's laws of function f(c,b,a).
+- [x] 2.
+Verification of De Morgan's laws of function f(c,b,a).
 Submit:

-*Listing of VHDL code design.vhd,
+* Listing of VHDL code design.vhd,
-*Screenshot with simulated time waveforms,
+* Screenshot with simulated time waveforms,
-*Link to your public EDA Playground example.
+* Link to your public EDA Playground example.

-- [x] Verification of Distributive laws.
+- [x] 3.
+Verification of Distributive laws.
 Submit:

-*Listing of VHDL code design.vhd,
+* Listing of VHDL code design.vhd,
-*Screenshot with simulated time waveforms,
+* Screenshot with simulated time waveforms,
-*Link to your public EDA Playground example.
+* Link to your public EDA Playground example.

 > - [ ] Prepare all tasks in your README file Digital-electronics-1/Labs/01-gates/README.md, export/print it to PDF, use BUT e-learning web page and submit a single PDF file.
 The deadline for submitting the task is the day before the next laboratory exercise.

 ## 1 Submitting GitHub repository